 A neighborhood woven into the history

 The Alchemy sits in the middle of that geography, on 8th Avenue in Chelsea, a neighborhood that has been a center of LGBTQ+ life in New York for decades.
-We think a lot about what it means to celebrate well, and for many adults, cannabis is part of how they mark the season.
-This guide covers the 2026 Pride schedule, how the neighborhood fits in, and how to enjoy the month responsibly.
+For many adults, cannabis is part of how they mark the season.
+This guide covers how the neighborhood fits into Pride and how to enjoy the month responsibly.

-Beyond the official Heritage of Pride events, the city hosts countless parties, gallery nights, drag shows, and community gatherings throughout June.
+Beyond the official events, the city hosts countless parties, gallery nights, drag shows, and community gatherings throughout June.
 Chelsea and the neighboring West Village are at the center of much of it.
-Dates and routes occasionally shift year to year — confirm details on nycpride.org before you head out.
+Dates, routes, and event lineups shift year to year, so check nycpride.org for the confirmed 2026 schedule before you make plans.

 Why Chelsea is at the heart of it

-The Pride March route runs directly through the neighborhood.
-As the march moves down Fifth Avenue and across toward 7th Avenue, it passes within blocks of The Alchemy's Chelsea location at 302 8th Avenue.
-That makes the store a natural stop for anyone in the area for the day — whether you're marching, watching, or heading to one of the dozens of celebrations nearby.
+The Pride March route runs through the Chelsea and Greenwich Village area, within reach of The Alchemy's Chelsea location at 302 8th Avenue.
+That makes the store a natural stop for anyone in the neighborhood for the day, whether you're marching, watching, or heading to one of the many celebrations nearby.

-If you're planning to be in the neighborhood on the 28th, expect crowds, street closures, and a celebratory energy that's hard to match anywhere else in the country.
+If you're planning to be in the area, expect crowds, street closures, and a celebratory energy that's hard to match.
 Plan your timing accordingly, and consider ordering ahead.

 Celebrating responsibly: the formats that fit Pride

-Pride is a marathon, often outdoors, often in summer heat, often spanning a whole day or weekend.
-The goal is to stay present, social, and well — not to peak too early.
+Pride is a marathon, often outdoors, often in summer heat, often spanning a whole day.
+The goal is to stay present, social, and well, not to peak too early.
 A few principles, and the formats that match them.

 Mind the heat and hydration